8.1 Pixel and Overlay Data, and Related Data Elements

 -

-Depending on the Fragmentable Encapsulated Transfer Syntax, a frame may be entirely contained within a single fragment, or may span multiple fragments to support buffering during compression or to avoid exceeding the maximum size of a fixed length fragment.
-A recipient can detect fragmentation of frames by comparing the number of fragments (the number of Items minus one for the Basic Offset Table) with the number of frames.
-Some performance optimizations may be available to a recipient in the absence of fragmentation of frames, but an implementation that fails to support such fragmentation does not conform to the Standard.
+Depending on the Fragmentable Encapsulated Transfer Syntax, a frame may be entirely contained within a single Fragment, or may span multiple Fragments to support buffering during compression or to avoid exceeding the maximum size of a fixed length Fragment.
+A recipient can detect fragmentation of Frames by comparing the number of Fragments (the number of Items minus one for the Basic Offset Table) with the number of Frames.
+Some performance optimizations may be available to a recipient in the absence of fragmentation of Frames, but an implementation that fails to support such fragmentation does not conform to the Standard.

 -

-The total size of the encapsulated pixel stream, not including any trailing padding in the last Fragment, if known, may be encoded in Encapsulated Pixel Data Value Total Length (7FE0,0003); see PS3.3 Section C.7.6.6 “Multi-frame Module” and PS3.3 Section C.7.6.16 “Multi-frame Functional Groups Module”.
+The total size of the encapsulated stream, not including any trailing padding in the last Fragment, if known, may be encoded in Encapsulated Pixel Data Value Total Length (7FE0,0003); see PS3.3 Section C.7.6.6 “Multi-frame Module” and PS3.3 Section C.7.6.16 “Multi-frame Functional Groups Module”.

 8.2.1 JPEG Image Compression